Can I Sue a Dog Owner if Their Dog Knocked Me Over? - Catalano Law

 Can I Sue a Dog Owner if Their Dog Knocked Me Over?

 Dogs make great pets; however, they require training and proper handling, especially large dogs.
-An owner must be able to control the dog to prevent injury to others, and a dog doesn’t have to be aggressive to cause injuries; an overly excitable dog can cause injuries without meaning to, for which the owner can be liable.
+A dog owner must be able to control their dog to prevent injury to others, and a dog doesn’t have to be aggressive to cause injuries; an overly excitable dog can cause injuries without meaning to, for which the owner can be liable.
+Even the act of simply walking a dog sends countless people to the emergency room every day.
+Between 2001 and 2020, more than 422,000 Americans were hurt walking their dog.
+When a dog causes its owner to fall accidentally, it’s one thing.
+But it’s an entirely different matter when a non-aggressive dog injures another person by knocking them over.

 Non-Aggressive Dog Attack